Di

 D

 The plot begins soon after Rocky IV (1985) ends.
-Rocky Krakoff, who played Rocky's son in that [...]
+Rocky Krakoff, who played Rocky's son in that film, [...]

 D